Issue - meetings

 The Cabinet Member for Economic Development, Wellbeing and Culture said he also endorses and warmly supports the recommendation to protect this amazingly special place, not only for its wide range of flora and fauna and its geology, but also for its political importance as the site of spectacular non-violent action in the early twentieth century which culminated in 1927 in public ownership of Leckhampton Hill, making it open for everyone and a safe space for nature.
 He thanked the Friends of Leckhampton Hill and Charlton Kings Common and CBC’s ranger team.

-He also suggested that the climate change well could be revisited, as there is much about the proposal to contribute to the green agenda.
+He also suggested that the climate change could well be revisited, as there is much about the proposal to contribute to the green agenda.

 The Cabinet Member for Waste Services, Recycling and Public Realm thanked fellow Members for their thoughts, saying this demonstrated why the area is such an important public asset to the town and why it should be protected for ever.